clojure-liberator/liberator/tutorial/post-et-al.md

 There's more than GET and HEAD requests.
 To be a useful web library you better support POST, PUT and DELETE as well, and so does liberator.
-While there are even more HTTP methods than those, liberate has no out-of-the-box support for them and treat them like GET requests.
+While there are even more HTTP methods than those, liberator has no out-of-the-box support for them and treat them like GET requests.
 In any case you need to declare them as known and allowed.